amanessinger/azzyzt_jee_tools/README.txt

  See the Licence for the specific language governing permissions and limitations under the Licence.

-For the purpose of generating code, Azzyzt JEE Tools make use of and bundles a copy of StringTemplate, which is
+For the purpose of generating code, Azzyzt JEE Tools make use of and bundles a copy of StringTemplate (http://www.stringtemplate.org/), which is

  Copyright (c) 2008, Terence Parr
  All rights reserved.